 Author of forthcoming book, Who Can You Trust?

-Rachel Botsman is the global authority on a new era of trust.
-She studies and teaches how technology is transforming human relationships and what it means for life, work and how we do business.
+Audiences leave her speaking engagements with a fresh, long-view of how technology is transforming human relationships and what this means for life, work and how we do business.

 Her upcoming book, Who Can You Trust?
 (Penguin Portfolio, 2017) will revolutionise our perception of trust.
 She is also the co-author of, What’s Mine is Yours, which defined the theory of collaborative consumption and was named one of TIME’s “Ten Ideas That’ll Change the World”.

 She currently teaches the world’s first MBA course on the collaborative economy at the University of Oxford, Saïd Business School.